 In Ontario, the Call to the Bar is a formal ceremony held by the Law Society of Ontario in which you become officially licensed to practise as a lawyer.
-Some documentation must be submitted in order to be Called to the Bar, and the LSO website has helpful resources outlining what is required.
 Most law schools within Ontario will begin to notify you during your third year of studies about what documentation is required in order to prepare for your Call to the Bar.
-You must have completed your law degree (JD), your articles, and the licensing exams in order to be Called to the Bar.
+You must have successfully completed your law degree, your experiential training, and the licensing exams in order to become licensed as a lawyer in Ontario.
+For more information about the Lawyer Licensing Process, visit the LSO's website at https://lso.ca/becoming-licensed/lawyer-licensing-process.